 I am working on further development of the Mostela, a camera-trapping device that was first designed by Jeroen Mos to capture weasel and stoat.
 Jeroen and I work on the deployment of Mostelas to study weasels in the Netherlands, where Jeroen does the field work and I do the analyses.
-We are about to finish a study from a site near Dieren in the Netherlands and are planning a new field study in the eastern part of the Netherlands, where we specifically want to look at the effects of landscape management on the occurrence of weasels throughout the year.
-Furthermore, we are working on a data set that was collected by Karol Zub in eastern Poland, also using the Mostela.
+In 2020, we published a study from a site near Dieren in the Netherlands and are planning a new field study in the eastern part of the Netherlands, where we specifically want to look at the effects of landscape management on the occurrence of weasels throughout the year.
+Furthermore, we are working on a data set that was collected by Karol Zub from the Mammal Research Institute in eastern Poland, also using the Mostela.

 Swedish Polecat Project

 I am involved in the development of a combination of a camera trap and a hair trap to estimate polecat densities.
 Our aim is to verify if the facial patterns of polecats can be used to identify individuals in a spatial capture-mark-recapture framework.
 By combining nationwide fur-trapping data with density estimates from a couple of reference areas, we hope to develop a monitoring system for polecats in Sweden.

 For those interested, I wrote down a small history of my relationship with Mustelids.

 My love for Mustelids

 I became interested in Mustelids (carnivore species in the family Mustelidae), their biology, conservation and ecology in 2005, when I just graduated from secondary school and saw a pine marten while on holiday in Poland.
 Although, I think my fascination really started after seeing a Wolverine in the Borås zoo in 2003.
 These first encounters led to the membership of the Dutch pine marten working group in 2006, when I started to monitor the pine marten population in a local forest near Wageningen.